lis526scenariod2017/IL-in-Canada/multimedia.md

 ### Ted Talk: The danger of science denial

 Michael Specter discusses the anti-vaccine and anti-genetically modified organism (GMO) movement and how these trends can limit human progress.
-Specter's talk underscores the need for critial thinking, research, and IL skills to counter dangerous science-denial.
+Specter's talk underscores the need for critical thinking, research, and IL skills to counter dangerous science-denial.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/7OMLSs8t1ng?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>